If you’re looking for fun, adventure, and culture, then look no further than Toronto’s nightlife.

 Learn about Toronto’s rich history in beer brewing and see the most notable sights.

 There are various tours for whiskeys, cocktail bars and breweries.

 - Duration: 1-2 hours

 3. Haunted Toronto Walking Tour

 Toronto is full of dark history and creepy folklore.

 Take a tour of the distillery district where people were once hanged, and learn about restaurants that have consistent ghost sightings.

 Your guide is dressed appropriately with a black hooded cape and holding a lamppost.

 You might want to bring your friends as it can get very spooky.

-The tour offers a small break from the fear at the local Mill Street Brewery where you can sample their brews.
+There’ll be a small break at the local Mill Street Brewery where you can sample their brews.